mborus/requirements-txt/readme.md

 Usage of uv instead of pip
 --------------------------
-Currently, uv doesn't support downloading.
+As of 2024-11-04, uv doesn't support downloading.
 It does support installing from the downloads.
-To speed up things, your can manually install uv at the destination before using uv to install the rest.
+To speed up things a lot, your can manually install uv at the destination before using uv to install the rest.
+It worked great on Windows, on WSL2/Ubuntu uv crashed with a thread error.